ahmedameenaim/falco-GCP/README.md

 # GCP audit logs Events Plugin

-This GCP Audit Logs Plugin is designed to ingest GCP audit logs for several GCP services, including Compute Engine, GKE, KMS, Cloud Armor WAF, IAM, Firewall, Cloud Storage, BigQuery, CloudSQL, Pub/Sub, Cloud Logging, and Cloud Functions.
+This GCP Audit Logs Plugin is designed to ingest GCP audit logs for several GCP services, including Compute Engine, KMS, Cloud Armor WAF, IAM, Firewall, Cloud Storage, BigQuery, CloudSQL, Pub/Sub, Cloud Logging, and Cloud Functions.

 The GCP Audit Logs Plugin's primary purpose is to detect security threats, vulnerabilities, and compliance risks by analyzing the ingested GCP audit logs.
 The default security detection rules were built with the MITRE & ATT&CK framework in mind, which provides a comprehensive and industry-standard way to identify and classify different types of security threats.